leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is conjunctivitis caused by allergy?

 ## intent: conjunctivitis-symptoms_signs-cornearefractive
-- What are the complications of conjunctivitis?
+- What are the symptoms and signs of conjunctivitis?
-- Can conjunctivitis cause problems?
-- Is conjunctivitis serious?
-- Will I become blind?
+- What happens when I have conjunctivitis?
-- Will I be able to see?
-- Can conjunctivitis cause difficulties seeing?
-- Can conjunctivitis lead to visual problems?
-- Is conjunctivitis sight threatening?
-- Will conjunctivitis cause blindness?
+- How does conjunctivitis present?
+- How do I know if I have conjunctivitis?
-- Will I become blind because of conjunctivitis?
+- What will I experience if I have conjunctivitis?
-- Can conjunctivitis cause vlurred vision?
-- What issues can conjunctivitis cause?
+- What do people with conjunctivitis experience?
-- Can I still see if I have conjunctivitis?
+- How does the doctor know I have conjunctivitis?
+- How does the doctor diagnose me with conjunctivitis?
-- Can conjunctivitis spoil my vision?
+- Is conjunctivitis infectious?
-- Can conjunctivitis ruin my vision?
+- Is conjunctivitis contagious?
-- Can conjunctivitis cause astigmatism?
+- Can I get conjunctivitis from other people?
-- Can conjunctivitis cause myopia?
+- Can conjunctivitis spread from other people?
-- Is conjunctivitis severe?
+- Is conjunctivitis inherited?
-- Is conjunctivitis dangerous?
+- Is conjunctivitis congenital?
+- Can conjunctivitis be passed down to children?
+- Can conjunctivitis be passed down from parents?
+- Does conjunctivitis cause flu?

 ## intent: conjunctivitis-symptoms_signs-cornearefractive_28
 - What are the complications of conjunctivitis?